The Amazing Race 7: Development and filming

-Cast
+Contestants

 Joyce Agu (credited as Joyce Robinson) previously appeared on Star Trek: The Next Generation in a recurring role as Ensign Gates.
 Ron Young was a former Apache helicopter pilot who was shot down in Iraq and held as a prisoner of war for 22 days, and Kelly McCorkle was a former Miss South Carolina.
 Brian Thomas Smith previously competed on Christmas Fear Factor.
-Amber Brkich originally appeared on Survivor: The Australian Outback and Rob Mariano appeared on Survivor: Marquesas.
-Both also competed on Survivor: All-Stars where they got engaged at the live finale.
+Amber Brkich originally competed on Survivor: The Australian Outback, Rob Mariano competed on Survivor: Marquesas, and both also competed on Survivor: All-Stars, where they got engaged at the live finale.